Three new pilots have joined the Royal Air Force Aerobatic Team for its 2022 season.

 “Secondly, the other big driver, is being able to meet the public before and after displays and be able to showcase the skills and capabilities of the RAF.”

 Coordinated by Red 1, training for the 2022 season is now underway at the Red Arrows’ home base of RAF Scampton in Lincolnshire.

-Starting with small formations of only a few aircraft before gradually building up to the team’s trademark full nine-ship formation, pilots fly up to three-times-a-day using the Hawk T1.
+Starting with small formations of only a few aircraft before gradually building up to larger formations, pilots fly up to three-times-a-day using the Hawk T1.